macsnoeren/python-p2p-network/GETTING_STARTED.md

 2. ````python file_sharing_node.py 9877````

 ## Step 5: Connect to another node
 We are going to add the functionality to connect with another node.
 In this case, you should spin off in another terminal the application on port 9877: ````file_sharing_node.py 9877````.
 When the user wants to connect to another node, you need to provide a host/ip and port number.
+Add the following code to ````file_sharing_node.py````.

 ````python
 ....